nickkeepfer/GitWorkshop/README.md

 ## What You Will Learn

-- The basics of version control and why it's essential for software development.
+- The basics of version control.
 - How to install and configure Git on Linux and MacOS.
 - Fundamental Git operations: commit, merge, rebase, and more.
-- Advanced Git features: branching strategies, stashing, tagging.
+- Advanced Git features: branching strategies, stashing, conflict resolution.
 - Collaborating on projects using GitHub: forks, pull requests, issues.
-- Automating workflows with GitHub Actions for continuous integration and deployment.

 ## How to Use This Repository

 This repository is structured into sections, each focusing on a different aspect of Git or GitHub.
 Here's how you can navigate through the materials:

-1. **Introduction to Version Control**: Start here to understand the basics of version control.
+1. **Initial Setup**: Start here to prepare and configure your computer ready for using Git/Github.
-2. **Getting Started with Git**: Learn how to install, configure, and perform basic Git operations.
+2. **Getting Started with Git**: Learn how to perform basic Git operations.
-3. **Advanced Git Features**: Dive deeper into branching, merging, and other advanced features.
+3. **Branching and Merging**: Dive deeper into branching, merging, and other advanced features.
 4. **Collaborating with GitHub**: Explore how to use GitHub for effective collaboration.
-5. **GitHub Actions and CI/CD**: Get started with automating your workflows using GitHub Actions.

 Each section contains a `README.md` with an overview of the topic, detailed explanations, and a set of exercises designed for hands-on practice.